jdemeule/wg21-papers/string-split.md

 # Acknowledgments

-Thanks to Raoul Borges for the feedback.<br>
+Thanks to Raoul Borges and Loïc Joly for the feedback.<br>
 Thanks to Benoit De Backer for the corrections.